-Ovarian Cancer Awareness Month in 2014
+What is Ovarian Cancer Awareness Month?

-In 2014, we challenged our supporters to tell 50 people about the symptoms of ovarian cancer and raise at least £50 for Target Ovarian Cancer.
-One in 50 women will develop ovarian cancer in their lifetime, so giving out 50 leaflets could help one woman to spot the symptoms and get an earlier diagnosis.
+We’re asking everyone to tell 50 people about the symptoms of ovarian cancer and raise at least £50 for Target Ovarian Cancer.